Hiking in Volcanoes National

 Permits and Tours

-Book gorilla trekking permits and tours through authorized operators.
+book gorilla trekking permits and tours through authorized operators.
 Ensure that all arrangements are made well in advance to secure your spot and comply with park regulations.

 Conclusion